 Meet the Scholars

 Sidney Brinkman is an environmental science and policy major.
-She graduated from Lampeter-Strasburg High School, where she was a straight-A student.
+She graduated from Lampeter-Strasburg High School in Pennsylvania.
 Sidney was recognized three times as a Burrowes Scholar for her diligence and academic excellence.
-In high school, Sidney was president of the Interact Club as well as a member of the National Honor Society and member of the varsity swim team.
+In high school, Sidney was president of the Interact Club, secretary of the Scrub Club and captain of her varsity swim team.
+She also served as a peer tutor for biology students and was a member of the National Honor Society.
 A teacher describes Sidney as, “A diligent student who strives to do well in every aspect of her life, particularly in academics.”

 Ryan Kirkpatrick is a biology major.
 He graduated from Winters Mill High School and the Carrol County Career and Technology Center.
 Ryan was a member of the Key Club and Project Lead the Way, and he was involved in many service projects.
 He was instrumental in introducing several green initiatives at his school.
 Ryan completed an internship at the Carroll County Government Bureau of Recourse Management, where he gained field experience inside the watershed.
 Teachers describe Ryan as determined, hardworking, resilient and involved.